spacedvoid/connection/src/main/markdown/modules.md

 This setting won't work because of <a href="https://youtrack.jetbrains.com/issue/KTIJ-12918">https://youtrack.jetbrains.com/issue/KTIJ-12918</a>: sadly, you'll need to manually select from the autocompletion list each time you write the type.
 </details>

-For compatibility with Kotlin's collection types, Connection has extensions to create adapters between the types.<br />
-If the collection will be used as an immutable collection, use `.asConnection()`.<br />
-If the collection will be used as a mutable collection, use `.asMutableConnection()`.<br />
-If you don't know, or you'll just query the elements from the collection, use `.asViewConnection()`.<br />
-Adapters for Connection to Kotlin's collections are always `.asKotlin()`.

-For more information about these adapters and extension methods, see our <a href="./connection-api/io.github.spacedvoid.connection/index.html">dedicated page</a>.